 One Step Ahead

-Whether you are thinking of spending your university years in Japan or you are about to start, you would not want to get ahead of yourself.
-How about being one step ahead instead, so you are ready to enjoy and maximize your student life experience fully?
-From picking your classes and dodging sketchy part-time job offers, here is a short list of your do’s and don’ts to have a happy, fulfilling university life in Japan.
+Studying abroad in Japan can have a lot of great upsides.
+You will get to experience another culture, get immersed in the language, and meet a lot of new people.
+However, there will be times you may undergo culture shock and feel lost with your schoolwork and life here.
+How about being one step ahead instead, so you are ready to enjoy and maximize your student life experience to the fullest?
+From picking your classes to dodging sketchy part-time job offers, here is a shortlist of your do’s and don’ts to have a happy, fulfilling university life in Japan.

 DO plan your class schedule carefully.
 So what should you take into consideration when building your timetable?